 Did you know that you can improve the lives of military service members and their families while also improving your own personal health?
 It’s true!
 Science shows that supporting charitable causes and the people around you can lead to better physical and mental health.

-As a military supporter, whether you’re boots-on-the-ground at our USO centers or donating from the comfort of your own home, your support of the USO helps us make their lives better – and, in turn, yours as well.
+As a military supporter, whether you’re boots-on-the-ground at our USO centers or donating from the comfort of your own home, your support of the USO helps us make the lives of our service members and their families better – and, in turn, yours as well.

 Here are five ways that show how giving back to our military community is good for you:

 1. Giving to Yourself vs. Giving to Others